yxlin/yxlin.github.io/_docs/random-effect-model/hddm.md

 ```

 Similar to many standard modeling works, I must diagnose the
-modeling process to check the posterior distribution is reliable.
+modeling process so as to make sure I drew a reliable posterior
+distribution, reflecting the target distribution.
 I
 can check visually as well as calculating some statistics.
 First,
 I conducted visually checks for the trace plots and posterior
 distributions.